AdamSobieski/Planning/README.md

 ### Types

 One key ingredient of modeled planning domains is types.
-While, in C#, types have methods and properties, for modeling planning domains in a C#-inspired syntax, we might consider that types could have [_invariants_](https://en.wikipedia.org/wiki/Invariant_(mathematics)#Invariants_in_computer_science).
+While, in C#, types can have methods, fields, and properties, for modeling planning domains in a C#-inspired syntax, we might consider that types would have [_invariants_](https://en.wikipedia.org/wiki/Invariant_(mathematics)#Invariants_in_computer_science).

 ```
 public class Widget(Table t) extends Object()